 Parent partnership with teachers is at the core of the cyber charter model, and parents play an essential role in helping children learn to read.
 As the Language Arts Intervention Specialist at PA Virtual, I work with 27-30 students each school year in one-on-one reading sessions.
 Their parents consistently work with me to reach their student’s goals in reading improvement.
-I have parents in my classroom daily, as they often sit in and listen to their student’s lesson.
+I have parents in my classroom daily, as they often sit in and listen to their student’s lessons.
 Their input and insight on their child’s learning style, frustrations, and successes are so important to their child’s reading progress.
 I model for them my teaching strategies and techniques.
-When parents read with their student weekly and I provide classroom instruction, reading growth occurs.
+When parents read with their students weekly and I provide classroom instruction, reading growth occurs.

 Benefits of Teaching Reading in a Virtual Environment